Here is a checklist to help you make the best choices.

 Are you ready for open enrollment?

-The 2021 enrollment period, as in prior years, runs from October 15 to
+The enrollment period for 2022, as in prior years, runs from October 15

-December 7.
-You can make as many changes as you wish, but your final selections
+to December 7.
+You can make as many changes as you wish, but your final

-submitted by December 7 will stand as your new plan and will start on
+selections submitted by December 7 will stand as your new plan and will

 Open Enrollment Period during which people in a Medicare Advantage Plan